persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-29-python-fastapi-auth-dl-three.md

 <p><a href="https://fastapi-jwt-auth-dl-three.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and DL using ONNX">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + DL + ONNX + House Price Predicting + Ames Housing Real Dataset + Neural Network + OpenAPI / Swagger - secured by HTTPS
+A Starter FastAPI + JWT Auth + Deep Learning + ONNX + House Price Predicting + Ames Housing Real Dataset + OpenAPI / Swagger - secured by HTTPS

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion